CtrlK

 Completeness

-Clearly answers both 'what' (validate AI/ML models and datasets for bias, fairness, and ethical concerns) and 'when' (explicit 'Use when' clause for auditing AI systems, plus a 'Trigger with phrases' clause providing concrete examples).
-Both components are explicitly stated.
+Clearly answers both 'what' (validate AI/ML models and datasets for bias, fairness, and ethical concerns) and 'when' (explicit 'Use when' clause with triggers, plus a 'Trigger with phrases like' clause providing concrete example phrases).

 3 / 3